EDVARD MUNCH

 Bohemian

-With his first solo exhibition in Christiania in 1889, Edvard Munch gained favor with the Norwegian state, which granted him a three-year artist's scholarship.
-Munch used this to study with Léon Bonnat in Paris.
-The experiments of the Parisian art scene, in search of new forms, had a liberating effect on Munch.
+With his first solo exhibition in Kristiania in 1889, Edvard Munch gained the favor of the Norwegian state, which granted him a three-year artist's scholarship, which Munch used to study with Léon Bonnat in Paris.
+The experiments of the Parisian art scene in search of new forms had a liberating effect on Munch.

-Shortly after arriving in France, Munch received news of his father's death.
-'Night in Saint-Cloud' is believed to be an expression of this event in his life.
+Shortly after his arrival in France, Munch received news of his father's death.
+"Night in Saint-Cloud" is said to be an expression of this event in his life.

 Munch Museum - Public Domain, 1910